Other roading information

 Our local bridges display bridge loads and limits and are inspected annually by our contractor.
-For overweight permits, please use the link here
+For overweight permits, go to NZTA's Overweight permits.

 Kāpiti Coast District Council will arrange for the yellow road markings of bus stops.
 Everything else relating to bus stops, signs, timetables, shelters etc. is the responsibility of Greater Wellington Regional Council (GWRC).

-Temporary event management forms can be downloaded from the Resource Consent page.
-Event Organisers need to give Council 8-10 weeks notice of their event, to cover the mandatory 42 days public notice advertising.
+Temporary event management forms can be downloaded from Resource consents.
+Event organisers need to give Council 8–10 weeks notice of their event, to cover the mandatory 42 days public notice advertising.

 If a fence is between a privately owned property and a public reserve, the cost of repair of said fence is the responsibility of the private property owner.
 The reserve is classified as 'public property' and is therefore exempt under the Fencing Act 1978.